klaytn/klaytn-docs/docs/node/service-chain/references/upgrade-and-hard-fork.md

 ## 2. Upgrade the ServiceChain binary <a id="2-upgrade-the-servicechain-binary"></a>

 Refer to the [Upgrade](#upgrade) section in this page for instructions on upgrading the ServiceChain binaries.
 Make sure to keep the ServiceChain nodes down (or stopped) for now.
-You will restart them after you have activated the hard fork.
+You will restart them after you have set the hard fork block number.

 ## 3. Activate Hard Fork <a id="3-activate-hard-fork"></a>